 - Important for enzyme function

-- Messenger protein transmit signals to coordinate biological processes between different cells, tissues and organs.
+- Messenger protein transmits signals to coordinate biological processes between different cells, tissues, and organs.

-Vegetarian protein – tofu, tempeh, beans, legumes, edamame, soy, nuts, seeds, nut butters, quinoa
+Vegetarian protein – tofu, tempeh, beans, legumes, edamame, soy, nuts, seeds, nut butter, quinoa

 Dairy protein – cottage cheese, yoghurt, cheese

 When consuming only vegetarian sources of protein such as nuts and seeds, grains, legumes it’s a good idea to combine two of these together in a meal (i.e. brown rice with chickpeas, or oats with nuts and seeds) to ensure you are getting a complete protein source to reap all the wonderful benefits of consuming adequate protein.
 This isn’t essential, but it can be something to consider when trying to increase your protein intake.

 How to get more protein into your diet:

 - Add a handful of nuts and seeds to your breakfast meal

 - Enjoy a couple tablespoons of peanut or almond butter with a piece of fruit or on brown rice crackers